-Based solely upon a review of Form 4 and amendments thereto furnished to the Company during its most recent fiscal year and written representations from reporting persons, the Company believes that all required Form 4 reports for transactions occurring in 2023 were filed timely except for the late filing of one Form 4 for Mr. Eric Tanzberger, the Company CFO, representing a gift of 5,000 shares, and a Form 5 filing for Mr. W. Blair Waltrip, a Director of the Company, representing a gift of 6,667 shares indirectly owned by Mr. Waltrip held in a trust.
+Based solely upon a review of Form 4 and amendments thereto furnished to the Company during its most recent fiscal year and written representations from reporting persons, the Company believes that all required Form 4 reports for transactions occurring in 2024 were filed timely except for the late filing of one Form 4 for Mr. Victor Lund, a Director of the Company, representing the sale of 8,617 shares that inadvertently occurred on a different date than the date he had authorized the Company's transfer agent to sell.